BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 5. Which can be used to calculate numerical summaries, such as the mean, of the parameters?

-6. Which can can be used to to visualize a Highest Density Interval?
+6. Which can can be used to visualize a Highest Density Interval?

 **1M14.** Equation {eq}`eq:posterior_dist` contains the
 marginal likelihood in the denominator, which is difficult to calculate.